 Best Non-Slip Baby Socks

-If your baby is ready to crawl, stand against furniture or beginning to walk, these non-slip socks from Jefferies Socks are perfect.
+If your baby is ready to crawl or stand against furniture, or if they’re beginning to walk, these non-slip socks from Jefferies Socks Store are perfect.

-The dominating material in these is cotton, mixed with polyester and spandex.
+The main fabric in these is cotton, mixed with polyester and spandex for stretch.
 They are excellent for the crawling, almost-walking age, where we tend to worry about slippery floors.

 Best for Chubby Legs

-However, the Luxehome socks are made of stretchy material, meaning they can comfortably accommodate some extra chub.
-The socks have a loose opening with good elasticity.
+These socks solved this problem!
+They are made of stretchy material, meaning they can comfortably accommodate some extra chub while still fitting comfortably in the foot.
+They have a loose opening with good elasticity.

-As they come in a pack of 16 different pairs, you’ll find a pair to match all baby’s outfits.
-And you won’t need to buy more until your baby grows out of them!
+As they come in a pack of 12 pairs, you’ll have a pair to match all your baby’s outfits.
+And there are several fun print and color options to choose from to suit boys or girls.

 Best Knee High Baby Socks

-The material is a mix of polyester, cotton, and elastane.
+The material is a mix of cotton, nylon, and spandex.
 They stretch easily and reach just under the knee (depending on which size you get).
-The socks are available in two sizes, 0-2 years and 2-4 years, with anti-skid soles.
+The socks are available in three sizes, 0-6 months, 6-12 months, and 12-24 months.

 8. Lovful Fuzzy Animal Winter Socks